satvick16/ai-tic-tac-toe/README.md

 # Unbeatable Tic Tac Toe AI

-This repository contains java and python3 implementations of a console tic-tac-toe AI that can only win or tie with the player.
+This repository contains Java and Python implementations of a console tic-tac-toe AI that can only win or tie with the player.

 ## Getting Started